takeshimg92/takeshimg92.github.io/_posts/2022-09-18-probability_vector_space.md

 ![Balls in probability space](https://raw.githubusercontent.com/takeshimg92/takeshimg92.github.io/main/assets/img/probabilities/balls.png)

 Notice how rotating and mapping back makes our circles bend, in order for them to stay inside the probability simplex.

+## Is that it?

+The space of probabilities is an important and rather misunderstood one.
+I have previously studied distance functions in these spaces (post to be written soon) as well as [clustering inside the probability simplex](https://arxiv.org/abs/1704.00454), but the future outlook is still open.